 We’ve been told our whole life that our teeth need attention and care.
 Now we also know that our gums are on the list of important things to care for, but our jawbone?
 We can’t even see it — why should we be concerned about the bone in our jaw?

 Our gums and roots are not the only thing holding our teeth in place.
 Our teeth are also affixed to the jawbone.
-If a patient does not have enough jawbone for a dental implant, bone grafting offered by Sacramento’s Marconi Dental Group is an effective solution.
+If a patient does not have enough jawbone for a dental implant, bone grafting offered by Carmichael’s Marconi Dental Group is an effective solution.
 But what could cause problems in something as strong as a jawbone?

 - Tooth loss, without replacement with a dental implant, gradually causes the bone to recede, resulting in a change of our facial shape and the structure of the jaw.